ManBehindMooN/kodi_plugin_video_srgssr_ch_replay/README.md

 This new setting allows to connect to the official SRG SSR API.
 This API is documented and supported by SRG SSR and is more stable on the long run and comes with some advantages (like all SRG SSR TV channels are supported; so check the upcoming new versions you might find some new features :-|).

-In order to use the new API a consumer key and secret has to be claimed by each user.
+In order to use the new API a consumer key and secret has to be claimed by each user and a separate one in order to enable optional subtitles.
 Therefore an account needs to be opened and some information need to be provided.
 Yes really, no way around it.
 So read the next section carefully.

-#### Register (private user)
+## Register account as private user
 *If you you are not a private user then please get in touch with the SRG SSR yourself.
 This registration process is described for private users only.*

+### Create account
 Open an account [at SRG SSR here](https://developer.srgssr.ch/user/register) and log in.

+### Register for the public API (mandatory)

 <kbd>![Register @ SRG SSR](pictures/new_api_register.png)</kbd>